 Democrats, meanwhile, are banking the GOP — with Trump’s help — will elect candidates so extreme they prove unelectable come November.
-A Supreme Court decision on abortion could also galvanize traditional Democratic voters.

 “By all rights, history tells us that the Democrats are going to lose control of the House,” said Dale Butland, a Democratic strategist in Ohio.
 “By all rights, we should lose control of the Senate, too.
 However, the only thing that could save us is if the Republicans nominate a bunch of far-right crazies that are unacceptable in a general election.”

 While DeWine is strongly positioned to win a second term, he is expected to face considerable conservative backlash for the aggressive COVID-19 mandates he imposed during the first year of the pandemic.
 DeWine’s three opponents — former U.S. Rep. Jim Renacci, former state Rep. Ron Hood and farmer Joe Blystone — have all tapped into that anger, but they are likely to split the far-right vote.
 Still, DeWine isn’t taking chances and has poured millions into advertising during the race’s final weeks.
 Trump-backed Secretary of State Frank LaRose in also considered well positioned to win.

 On the Democratic side, Nan Whaley, the former mayor of Dayton, is vying to become Ohio’s first woman elected governor in her race against ex-Cincinnati Mayor John Cranley.
 Whaley has the support of U.S. Sen. Sherrod Brown, a popular household name and the state’s top Democrat.
 Cranley has the backing of feminist icon Gloria Steinem.